ESA signature

 Water Resources Themes

 Water availability: Water availability refers to the amount of freshwater, both groundwater and surface water, that is accessible for human use and other needs, such as agriculture, industry, and ecosystem support.
 Many regions around the world are experiencing water scarcity due to a combination of factors such as climate change, inefficient water management and rapid population growth.
 It is important to address this issue by promoting water conservation, improving water management practices, and increasing investment in water infrastructure.
-Balancing water supply and demand is a key challenge in water management, particularly in regions with limited water resources.

 Water quality: Water quality refers to the physical, chemical, and biological characteristics of water that determine its suitability for a particular use or ecosystems.
 Water pollution is a major problem that can affect human health, aquatic ecosystems, and wildlife.
 It is important to strengthen water quality monitoring to support pollution reduction by implementing regulations and best practices for wastewater treatment, agricultural runoff, and industrial discharges.